QiuZ01/CPSC580-2023-De-weathering-Project/README.md

 All code for running the main experiments are located within the ./src folder.
 Before running the code, please upload the code and datasets to Google colab, following the below directory structure:

+To generate the results for Gaussian / Sharpening filters, please run ./src/traditional_algorithm/traditional_algorithm.ipynb

+To generate the results for ...

+To generate the results for ...

 Additionally, the code for generating the plots is located in ./EXPresult/classify/Plotting/classifier_plot.ipynb, which can be run in Google Colab regardless of directory structure.
 Other results can also be found within the ./EXPresult folder.

 ## (Below was the Project Proposal)